 Ashesha-tapataptanam samashraya-matho hathah

-Hatha is a sheltering hermitage for those continually afflicted by suffering.
+Hatha is a sheltering hermitage for those completely scorched by afflictions.

 Hatha is the tortoise that supports those completely engaged in yoga.